Differentiating frictionally locked asperities from kinematically coupled zones: Application

-\remove{The behaviors of solutions}\add{The probability landscape and thus the uncertainty evaluation} are complex in locking inversions, so we first show the optimal solution of our locking inversion (\S\ref{subsubsec:lockinginv1}), which is \remove{verified}\add{supported} by our benchmark solution of kinematic coupling inversions (\ref{subsec:appresult}).
-Then, we examine how the optimal solution is objectively estimated (i.e., estimated fully from the likelihood) in our locking inversion (\S\ref{subsubsec:lockinginv2}) and how robust our estimate is (\S\ref{subsubsec:lockinginv3}).
-Exploring the physical implications of our results is postponed to the next discussion section.

-\subsubsection{The optimal estimate of plate locking}
+\subsection{The optimal estimate of plate locking}

+The optimal solution of our locking inversion is summarized in Fig.~\ref{fig:bestlockingcoupling}.
+Locking inversion depicts how locking, coupling, and stressing, three similar concepts, are spatially allocated.
+Full coupling, that is, locking of the seismogenic depth contrasts with full creeping of great depths that drives the earthquakes recurrently (Fig.~\ref{fig:bestlockingcoupling}b).
+The mid-depth is coupled even if unlocked because of the pinning effects from the locked zones distributed over the seismogenic depth (Fig.~\ref{fig:bestlockingcoupling}a, b).
+Stress loads are localized within the locked zone, and a significant stress concentration occurs around their edges (Fig.~\ref{fig:bestlockingcoupling}c).
+Stress loads near the surface are effectively canceled because of the half-space effect, although it is unmodeled and thus masked in our analysis, where the fault does not intersect the ground and always produces artificial stress concentration right beneath the trough (Fig.~\ref{fig:bestlockingcoupling}c, masked).

+The causality of kinematic and mechanical couplings is also clear in the locking inversion.
+In locking inversion, the model parameter represents the locking-parameter field (Fig.~\ref{fig:bestlockingcoupling}a).
+The estimate then sets the boundary condition of constant slip or stress and determines the slip deficit (Fig.~\ref{fig:bestlockingcoupling}b) and stress loading (Fig.~\ref{fig:bestlockingcoupling}c).
+The locking inversion shows that locking is the cause and slip deficit as coupling and stress loading as stressing are the effects.

-Figure~\ref{fig:bestlockingcoupling}a plots the optimal estimate of our locking inversion.
-The associated slip-deficit (coupling) field, shown in Fig.~\ref{fig:bestlockingcoupling}b, reproduces \remove{remarkable}\add{major} features of our benchmark solution (Fig.~\ref{fig:kinematiccouplinginversion}a) constructed from kinematic coupling inversions: the western and eastern subdomains of full coupling and high coupling at depth around the Bungo Channel.
+The optimal slip-deficit (coupling) field (Fig.~\ref{fig:bestlockingcoupling}b) reproduces major features of our benchmark solution (Fig.~\ref{fig:kinematiccouplinginversion}a) constructed from kinematic coupling inversions: the western and eastern subdomains of full coupling and high coupling at depth around the Bungo Channel.
 Five asperities are estimated.
-From the west, (1) Bungo-Channel plus Hyuga, (2,3) Nankai, (4) Tonankai, and (5) Tokai.\remove{ The asperity location will be discussed in the next section in light of previous studies on structures and seismogenesis.}
+From the west, (i) Bungo-Channel plus Hyuga, (ii \& iii) Nankai, (iv) Tonankai, and (v) Tokai.